-Looking For a New Ford Flex in your area?
+Looking for a Used Flex in your area?

 Lots of passenger and cargo room from its boxy design, a turbocharged V6, available all-wheel drive, unique styling, laudable safety scores and bountiful standard amenities make the quirky 2012 Ford Flex a solid choice in a large crossover.The Bad